TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

 By default, Extbase invites all child objects with the parent object (so for example, all offers of an organization).
 This behavior is called Eager-Loading.
-The annotation :php:`@TYPO3\CMS\Extbase\Annotation\ORM\Lazy` causes Extbase to load the objects and build only when they are actually needed (lazy loading).
-This can be an appropriate data structure, e.g., many organizations, each with very many offers, that lead to a significant increase in speed.
+The annotation :php:`@TYPO3\CMS\Extbase\Annotation\ORM\Lazy` causes Extbase to load and build the objects only when they are actually needed (lazy loading).
+This can be appropriate for big data records, e.g., many organizations, each with very many offers.
+That can lead to a significant increase in speed.

 .. note::

-   Beware, however, against all the properties provided by child objects with :php:`@TYPO3\CMS\Extbase\Annotation\ORM\Lazy`, because this can lead to frequent loading of child objects.
-The ensuing, small-scaled database accesses reduces the performance and cause then the exact opposite of what you wanted to achieve with the lazy-loading.
+   Beware of using all properties provided by child objects with :php:`@TYPO3\CMS\Extbase\Annotation\ORM\Lazy`.
+These annotations can lead to frequent loading of child objects.
+   The ensuing small-scaled database accesses reduce the performance and will cause the exact opposite of what you wanted to achieve with the lazy-loading.

 The annotation :php:`@TYPO3\CMS\Extbase\Annotation\ORM\Cascade("remove")` causes if the organization is deleted, the offers will also be deleted immediately.
-Extbase leaves usually persist unchanged all child objects.
+Extbase usually leaves all child objects persist unchanged.

 Besides these two, there are a few more annotations available, which will be used in other contexts (e.g., in the controller).
 For the complete list of all Extbase